 Why is ADHD Neurodivergent?

-Attention-deficit/hyperactivity disorder (ADHD) is a common and commonly known mental health condition.
+Attention-deficit/hyperactivity disorder (ADHD) is a common and well-known mental health condition.
 Ask someone about ADHD, and they will likely talk about being disorganized, forgetful, or overstimulated.
 They probably won’t use the word “neurodivergent.”
 This term is designed to serve as a counterpoint to “neurotypical.”
 Simply put, both words relate to how one’s brain develops.

 A Little More About Neurodiversity